theredguild/devcontainer/README.md

 ## Requirements
 1. Visual Studio Code.
 1. DevContainer extension by MS: `ms-vscode-remote.remote-containers`.
-1. Must have installed on your local OS: docker and docker-buildx.
+1. Must have installed on your local OS: `docker` and `docker-buildx`.

 ## Kick-off
 1. Start the docker service, and make sure your user is in the `docker` group.